Use Nada to Determine the Real Value of You RV

-You will see the MSRP price listed on all new RVs and this is the same MSRP as that you see on that pretty sticker on the windows of new automobiles.
+You will see the MSRP price listed on all new RVs.
+This is the same MSRP as that you see on that pretty sticker on the windows of new automobiles.

-The reality of this number is that is really is as the name implies; a Manufacturer's Suggested Retail Price. with the emphasis on Suggested.
+As the name implies, this is a Manufacturer's Suggested Retail Price—with the emphasis on Suggested.

-We are all familiar with the facts that all automobiles have a model year and each year the manufacturers produce a new version of their products and each year they provide this “suggested” price to the dealers, generally in the hope people will just walk up and write a check for that MSRP number.
+Each model year, the manufacturers produce a new version of their products, and each year they provide this “suggested” price to the dealers, generally in the hope people will just walk up and write a check for that MSRP number.

 And RVs have an MSRP number that all RV dealers try to get.
-But, we all know that as the model years heads toward the next years new model releases, the dealers (and manufacturers) start accepting lower and lower pricing to essentially get rid of the “last years models”.
+But, we all know that as the model year heads toward the next year's new model releases, the dealers (and manufacturers) start accepting lower and lower pricing to try to get rid of last year's models.

-So, the MSRP for an RV never changes and that’s probably a good thing when you just use it as a reference number.
+So, the MSRP for an RV never changes.
+That’s probably a good thing when you just use it as a reference number.

-You see, over time, it becomes a number that the owner can use to brag about what their old RV was actually worth at one time.
-Because we all know that like automobiles, RVs depreciate from the date they are manufactured and will continue to do so every year.
+You see, over time, it becomes a number that the owner can use to brag about what their old RV was supposedly actually worth at one time.
+Because we all know that, like automobiles, RVs depreciate from the date they are manufactured and will continue to do so every year.